fariszahid02/etl_explore/README.md

 ---

+## Future Enhancements
+- Advanced data exploration (Transform) and analytics.
+- Additional visualizations (e.g., blood group distribution, retention trends).
+- Audience-specific dashboards and insights.
+- Integration with BI tools or web dashboards.

+---

-## Current Limitations & Performance Notes
+## Current Limitations & Performance Notes (03/12/2025)
 - **Prefect does not persist state between runs**:
   When the pipeline runs on Prefect Cloud, it does not remember the last updated date for the historical dataset.
   As a result, each scheduled run reprocesses all incremental updates from the daily donor files, even if the historical file is already up-to-date.
 This increases runtime unnecessarily.